MG HS review - MPG, CO2 and running costs

 What can’t be disguised, however, is that a basic turbocharged petrol engine powering a 1.5 tonne SUV is not going to return the best economy figures, compared to rivals that are equipped with smart new hybrid systems or fuel-saving cylinder deactivation tech.

 The HS petrol model struggles here, delivering a best of 37.9mpg when paired with the six-speed manual gearbox, while the seven-speed auto only manages 36.6mpg on the combined cycle.
 High CO2 emissions starting from 168g/km won’t appeal to company car drivers, either, as the HS will attract a top 37% BiK rate.

-Starting from almost £30,000, the HS plug-in hybrid gives away the standard model’s keen price point, but offers savings elsewhere.
+Starting from around £30,000, the HS plug-in hybrid gives away the standard model’s keen price point, but offers savings elsewhere.
 If you keep the 16.6kWh battery topped up you’ll benefit from the 32 miles of pure electric drive, while MG claims overall economy is as much as 155.8mpg.